Developmental Academy Program

-Coaching certiﬁcation begins at the state level with certification provided by the Florida Youth Soccer Association, FYSA ‘F,’ ‘E,’ and ‘D’ licenses.
-From the state-level licenses, coaches can obtain National United State Soccer Federation (USSF) licenses ‘C,’‘B’ and ‘A.’ All coaches training your children are FYSA or USSF Certified and/or are part of the WCSC Competitive Training Staff.
+Coaching certiﬁcation begins with Grassroots certification through U.S. Soccer.
+From there, coaches can obtain National United State Soccer Federation (USSF) licenses ‘D’,‘C’,‘B’ and finally to the coveted ‘A’ and Pro licenses.
+All coaches training your children are USSF licensed coaches and are part of the WCSC Competitive Training Staff.

 Season Practice and Match Schedule

-- Practices will be 6-7:15pm, two nights per week, beginning in October
+- Practices will be 6-7:15pm, three nights per week, beginning in October

 - Games will be played on Fridays from October-February